 10. Selecting the IP Configuration menu enables us to configure the management network for DHCP or static IP.
 We can see what the current config is in the right hand side window.
 Press

-11. Move the highlighted bar down to “Set static IP address and network configuration” and press
+11. Move the highlighted bar down to “Set static IP address and network configuration” and press to select.

 12. Use the down arrow and fill in the IP Address, Subnet Mask and Default Gateway for this adapter.
 Make sure that this system is able to ping the Default Gateway before applying the settings later on in this demo.
 Press